Javascript is not enabled.

 “I don’t think you want a smart oven,” she says.
 “Let’s think about what could go wrong.”

-A less expensive alternative is the motion-sensitive iGuardStove, which connects to an existing appliance and shuts it off when it’s unattended after a set time. iGuardStove, on backorder as the Seattle company prepares a new model due in the fall, can send a smartphone alert when someone enters the kitchen or the auto shutoff feature kicks in.
+A less expensive alternative is the motion-sensitive iGuardStove, which connects to an existing appliance and shuts it off when it’s unattended after a set time.
+The Seattle company is preparing a new model due in early 2025 that can send a smartphone alert when someone enters the kitchen or the auto shutoff feature kicks in.

 Microwave ovens may be the safest option for warming or preparing food if the user realizes that placing metal inside it is a no-no. Some smart microwaves, which connect to the internet and can be controlled by a smartphone app, are also convection ovens.
 Unlike conventional microwaves, they can roast meat and toast food.